richpeck/exception_handler/README.md

 This professional-grade system is trusted by over 30,000 users - it works *well*.

-This has *never* been done before - it's completely unique - the only solution to catch, process & handle exceptions in Rails.
+This has *never* been done before - it's completely unique - the only professional solution to catch, process & handle exceptions in Rails.
 Unlike other solutions - mostly directing requests to `routes` - **ExceptionHandler** directs requests directly to the controller.

 ----------